bbc/bbc-a11y/guides/contributing/code-changes.md

 You'll also need a [Github account](https://github.com/join)

-Once you are signed into Github you'll need to can [fork and clone the bbc-a11y repository](https://guides.github.com/activities/forking/).
+Once you are signed into Github you can [fork and clone the bbc-a11y repository](https://guides.github.com/activities/forking/).

 Now that you have a copy of the code on your system you'll need to install the development dependencies.
 Node.js ships with a package manager called